 John’s Egg Salad Sandwiches can’t be beat!

-John always prefers to eat his Egg salad wrapped up in fresh tortillas.
+John always prefers to eat his Egg salad wrapped up in fresh tortillas, but the rest of us like it on Sourdough Bread.
 Yum.

 This Egg Salad Sandwiches recipe has a nice bite as well as crunch from the celery.

 Tips for working with hard-boiled eggs:

 - Mom always told me it was easier working with eggs that aren’t fresh.
 She’s right.
 If I’m making deviled eggs, or hard-boiled eggs, I try to use eggs that are 2-3 weeks old.
 Fresh eggs are really difficult to peel after they’ve been hard-boiled.